nicolamahon/Decryption/README.md

-# Decryption
+# Security
-Various decryption programs made using Python.
+Various decryption and number theory applications made using Python.